MicahElliott/ttypist/README.md

 - `TTYP_PATTERN` — regex selector (quote it!) for words in test (default `.` means all)
 - `TTYP_DICT` — file to use as dictionary input
 - `TTYP_PENSECS` — time penalty in seconds; miss 3 words -> 3s (default `1`)

+## Limitations

+There is no per-word timing.
+It'll take a fancier `read` mechanism.

+If you get off by a word (miss a space, etc), accuracy will get very confused.

 ## Inspiration